Skip to content

 Headshot of Elizabeth Yoak, LMHC

-Obsessive compulsive disorder (OCD) can take different forms, one of them being counting OCD.
-Counting OCD results in strong urges to engage in repetitive counting behaviors.
-Counting OCD may occur due to trying to block an intrusive thought or in response to an obsession.
+Counting OCD is characterized by persistent urges to engage in repetitive counting behaviors, often as a way to block intrusive thoughts or alleviate obsessive fears.
 People with counting OCD tend to spend much of their time focused on numbers and counting, which can impact their ability to focus and function in their daily lives.

 What is the best therapy for OCD?